CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

 Parse the Literal object to the respective JavaScript type.
-Returns null if cannot be parsed.
+Returns `null` if the Literal can't be parsed.

 *Parameters*